BEST BLOGGING PLATFORM TO CHOOSE FROM

-I truly suggest you read its entire features for each type of accounts in the difference between wordpress.com and wordpress.org.
+I truly suggest you read its entire features for each type of account in the difference between wordpress.com and wordpress.org.

-Nearly 70% of bloggers use wordpress.org because of the ease of customizations and thousands of free plugins and themes.
+Nearly 70% of bloggers use wordpress.org because of the ease of customization and thousands of free plugins and themes.

 Can install any plugins or themes.